Terry Allen (Real

 Bill Edwards - WTMA

 newsman and DJ in the mid 60s.
-Now in Savannah, Georgia doing mornings for
+Went on to a long career in radio and TV in Savannah, Georgia.
+Audio Available!

 Craig Erickson - WTMA